Registration is open now! The deadline for volunteer registration is Wednesday, June 20, 2018. Thank you for supporting Mission of Mercy Pittsburgh!

 Below are descriptions of the many roles we will need volunteers to play over the course of the two-day event:

-- General Volunteers: Registration, Patient Ambassador (escort patients in the clinic), Patient Exit Interview, Volunteer Registration, Crowd Control, Translator, Data Entry, Hospitality, Set-up, Tear-Down.
+- General Volunteers: Patient Registration, Patient Ambassador (escort patients in the clinic), Patient Exit Interview, Volunteer Registration, Translator, Patient and Volunteer Hospitality, Set-up, Tear-Down, Patient Waiting Monitor

-- Dental Assistants: radiology, dental triage, oral surgery, restorative, endodontics, prosthodontics, pediatric dentistry, sterilization, and hygiene.
+- Dental Assistants/Students: radiology, dental triage, oral surgery, restorative, endodontics, prosthodontics, pediatric dentistry, sterilization, and hygiene.

-- Students: Dental, dental hygienist, dental assistant, dental therapist and medical students are needed for various non-clinical volunteer work.
+- Medical and Nursing Students: medical and nursing students are needed for various non-clinical volunteer work.
 We especially need bilingual students.

 - Dental Equipment Technicians: Individuals with appropriate training and experience to set-up, maintain, and tear down dental equipment.

-- Hygiene / Assisting Students: Sign up in Sterilization, Patient Education or any non-clinical position.
+- Hygiene Assistants/Students: Sign up in Sterilization, Patient Education or any non-clinical position.

 - Laboratory Technicians: Individuals with appropriate training and experience to fabricate, or repair oral prosthetics, including treatment partials.